 The United States has a relatively high divorce rate compared to other countries.
-In California, which is a no-fault state, one of the grounds for divorce is simply “irreconcilable differences,” meaning that spouses don’t have to cite the other spouse’s shortcomings as a reason for the failure of their marriage.
+In California, which is a no-fault state, one of the grounds for divorce in California is simply “irreconcilable differences,” meaning that spouses don’t have to cite the other spouse’s shortcomings as a reason for the failure of their marriage.

 If a couple can’t pinpoint a specific reason to get divorced (like cheating, for example), that’s considered a no-fault divorce.
 However, there are many reasons people ultimately divorce their spouses, some of which may surprise you.